 Legal documents proving ownership of a property or land.
 They may contain mortgages and leases, conveyances, contracts for sale and wills.
 They are also known as Title Deeds.

 Fees that are paid by the solicitor on behalf of the buyer.
 These range from stamp duty and local authority searches to money transfer fees.

 The amount of money you have to put towards buying a new property.
-You deposit can come in the form of personal savings, a gift from a family member or elsewhere.
+You mortgage deposit can come in the form of personal savings, a gift from a family member or elsewhere.
 Normally, the larger the deposit, the lower the mortgage rate will be.
-If you’re stuck, read 7 Inventive Deposit Saving Tips.
+If you’re stuck, read 7 Inventive mortgage deposit saving tips to stay motivated.

 Date of entry (Scotland only)